0059 - 2300Z April 1, 2014

 B. Avant-garde:We understand that things can get slow near the end of the contest, so we have created a new category as has been suggested for the November SS contest...SOMC (Single Op Multi Callsign).
 Each participant in this category may change callsigns to appear as a new station or "fresh meat", and work the same old guys over and over again.
 Borrowing from the MS and M2 rules of real contests, entrants in this category are permitted 6 callsign changes per hour per transmitter per operator per antenna per ashtray.
 And you can work the same station on all bands and modes.
 Dupes?
 Sure, why not?
 Kind of like grid-circling but without having to figure out where you are.
 And remember what Buckaroo Banzai said: "No matter where you go, there you are."

-Signal reports must be 59 or 599 and serial number (which must be 59, since this is the 59th annual running of this event).
+Signal reports must be 59 or 599 and serial number (which must be 59, because I like that number...it's even prime!).
 On RTTY, the exchange is " 599 59 599 59 5NN 5N 5NN 5N TOO TO TOO TO TOO TO bell bell bell CR CR CR" followed by at least 20 lines of text describing every bit of software you are running complete with version number and specifications of your computer and sound card, then K K K K K. Exchanges WILL be checked and errors will be subject to substantial penalties.
 K1TN is required to send all exchanges at least twice to make up for not sending them in other contests.
 What goes around comes around, Jimbo.
 Some call it karma.

 You may choose what to count as multipliers...countries, counties, zones, planets, states of matter, prefixes, suffixes, we don't care.
 Total multipliers should not exceed the number of QSOs - it messes with the log-checking software.
 Make the job hard for the log checkers and we take no responsibility for the consequences.
 Could get ugly.